eth-protocol-fellows/cohort-five/projects/project-ideas.md

 - Separated Validator Client - extract Grandine's built-in validator into a separate process.
 - Embeddable Grandine - refactor Grandine into an embeddable consensus client, and integrate it in Geth, Nethermind, Besu, Erigon, or Reth.
+- Performance profiling harness - research various profiling tools such as [profiling](https://github.com/aclysma/profiling), especially the tooling that has the potential to be integrated into CI for regular performance profiling, also identify Grandine's areas that need optimizations for CPU and memory consumption;
 - Performance improvements - speed, efficiency, and memory usage improvements across the entire client;
 - SSZ Stable containers - adding support for  [EIP-7495: SSZ StableContainer](https://eips.ethereum.org/EIPS/eip-7495) and join a testnet Nimbus <> Lodestar testnet;
 - Slasher - updating/refactoring/optimising Grandine's slasher;